happyacro/happyacro-dos/README.md

 # Building For Modern Systems

 If you want to build the program on modern hardware.
-Install gcc on your system and run `gcc happyacro.cpp -o happyacro` to build it.
+Install gcc on your system and run `g++ happyacro.cpp -o happyacro` to build it.

 # Building The Masochistic Version For DOSBox